peter88tom/rpa_certification_elevel_1/README.md

 - Robot is a folder or a zip file packaged in a specific way that containsn everything to run the automation

 - Robot structure consist of:
-    1. Suites  -> the robot files that are called when robot runs
+    1. `Suites`  -> the robot files that are called when robot runs
-    2. Resources -> user keywords and variables that you can share between tasks and suites
+    2. `Resources` -> user keywords and variables that you can share between tasks and suites
-    3. Locators -> UI elements that can be interacted with in apps and web pages
+    3.  `Locators` -> UI elements that can be interacted with in apps and web pages
-    4. Assets and Configuration -> images, code library dependencies, and robot entry points whn called from the Control Room
+    4. `Assets and Configuration` -> images, code library dependencies, and robot entry points whn called from the Control Room

 - Suites allows you to structure your robots. the structure can be simple or complex, complex robot can be split into multiple suites that can run separately from Control Room.
 Each suite my have:
-    1. Tasks -> Actual commands that can be run for this robot
+    1. `Tasks` -> Actual commands that can be run for this robot
-    2. User Keywords -> reusable functionality that you use to organize your robots
+    2. `User Keywords` -> reusable functionality that you use to organize your robots
-    3. Variables -> saved values, such as numbers,strings, or lists
+    3. `Variables` -> saved values, such as numbers,strings, or lists
-    4. Settings -> suite configuration
+    4. `Settings` -> suite configuration

+- Running the robot:
+    * To run the robot open command palette by pressing `Shift-Command-P`(macOS) or `Ctrl+Shift+P`(Windows).
+    * Once the palette open type `run robot` this will find the command you need press `Enter` to run the `Robocorp: Run Robot` command.

+- The task log:
+    * This is where the robot writes a detailed log of everything it did during the task.
+You can find the log file in robot folder `log.html`.
+You can open it in any browser and preview it.

+- Anatomy of robot:
+    * Small robots are made of `settings, tasks and keywords`, they are placed in section, Take a loot at the `tasks.robot` file.
+    * In that file `*** Settings ***` section typically contain documentation, possibly some libraries, and references to other files.
+    * `*** Tasks ***` section defines the task for the robot.